My time, my legacy

 Wednesday 10th July

-7am Wilson village to Leicester Cathedral (11) and onto Goadby village (31 miles.)
+7am Wilson village 12noon – 1.30pm Leicester Cathedral (11) and city centre walking tour 4.30pm Goadby village

-Fuel: Melton Mobray Pork Pie, Stilton, Red Lecicester
+Fuel: Melton Mowbray Pork Pie, Stilton, Red Leicester

 Thursday 11th July